-You can read more about the GOsC's Council on page 5 and more about the GOsC on page 7.
+You can read more about the GOsC's Council on page 6 and more about the GOsC on page 8.

-Equality, Diversity and Inclusion
+Equity, Diversity, Inclusion and Belonging

 The General Osteopathic Council (GOsC) considers diversity to be a strength.
-We wish to encourage applications from the widest possible field of candidates including individuals from all four UK nations.
-This is to help us reflect UK society and achieve geographical diversity.
+We wish to encourage applications from candidates of all backgrounds, identities and/or protected characteristics, including individuals from across the UK including Scotland, Wales and Northern Ireland.